DeepakArora76/nativescript-dna-deviceinfo/README.md

 - 2.4.0: Added an API to get location service state.
 - 2.3.1: Updated Mobile Country Code and Mobile Network Code.
 - 2.3.0: Added APIs to get device orientation and display metrics.
-- 2.2.0: Added an API to get a status of Bluetooth.
+- 2.2.0: Added an API to get the status of Bluetooth.
 - 2.1.3: Adjusted the license from Apache-2.0 to MIT.
 - 2.1.2: Added the package nativescript-custom-entitlements to dev dependencies to the demo app.
 - 2.1.1: The documentation is updated.
-- 2.1.0: Added an API to get service set identifier(SSID) of a wireless local area network (WLAN).
+- 2.1.0: Added an API to get the service set identifier(SSID) of a wireless local area network (WLAN).
 - 2.0.0: Changed APIs name for storageVolumes & cellularServiceProviders.
 - 1.4.0: Added storageVolumeInfo API.
 - 1.3.0: Added externalStoragePaths API.
 Fixed crashes and compatibility issues with the Android platform.